 You are eligible to declare if you have completed two introductory political science courses from PS1, 2, 4, and/or 5.
 In order to declare, you must attend a declaration session.

 IMPORTANT!
 If you are eligible to declare now, and are a sophomore or junior, it's crucial that you declare before the start of your Phase 1 registration, so that you can directly enroll in upper-division courses.
 Upper-division courses in the major are restricted to declared majors in Phase 1, and often fill before Phase 1 ends.
-Phase 1 registration begins in April (for the Fall semester) and October (for the Spring semester).
+Phase 1 registration begins in October (for the Spring semester) and April (for the Fall semester).